 The equity investment in dpiX Holding is accounted for under the equity method of accounting.
 When the Company recognizes its share of net profits or losses of dpiX Holding, profits or losses in inventory purchased from dpiX are eliminated.
-During the three months ended December 28, 2018 and December 29, 2017, the Company recorded income on the equity investment in dpiX Holding of \$(0.7) million and \$(0.7) million, respectively.
+During the three months ended March 29, 2019 and March 30, 2018, the Company recorded income on the equity investment in dpiX Holding of zero and \$3.8 million, respectively.
+During the six months ended March 29, 2019 and March 30, 2018, the Company recorded (loss) and income on the equity investment in dpiX Holding of \$(0.7) million and \$3.1 million, respectively.
 Income and loss on the equity investment in dpiX Holding is included in other expense, net in the condensed consolidated statements of earnings.
-The carrying value of the equity investment in dpiX Holding was \$48.2 million and \$47.8 million at December 28, 2018 and December 29, 2017, respectively.
+The carrying value of the equity investment in dpiX Holding was \$48.2 million and \$48.9 million at March 29, 2019 and September 28, 2018, respectively.

-During the three months ended December 28, 2018 and December 29, 2017, the Company purchased glass transistor arrays from dpiX totaling \$2.8 million and \$6.6 million, respectively.
-These purchases of glass transistor arrays are included as a component of inventories on the condensed consolidated balance sheets or cost of revenues-product in the condensed consolidated statements of earnings.
+During the three months ended March 29, 2019 and March 30, 2018, the Company purchased glass transistor arrays from dpiX totaling \$1.4 million and \$5.4 million, respectively.
+During the six months ended March 29, 2019 and March 30, 2018, the Company purchased glass transistor arrays from dpiX totaling \$4.2 million and \$12.0 million, respectively.
+These purchases of glass transistor arrays are included as a component of inventories on the condensed consolidated balance sheets or cost of revenues in the condensed consolidated statements of earnings.

-As of December 28, 2018 and September 28, 2018, the Company had accounts payable to dpiX totaling \$3.9 million and \$3.7 million, respectively.
+As of March 29, 2019, and September 28, 2018, the Company had accounts payable to dpiX totaling \$3.4 million and \$3.7 million, respectively.

 In October 2013, the Company entered into an amended agreement with dpiX and other parties that, among other things, provides the Company with the right to 50% of dpiX's total manufacturing capacity produced after January 1, 2014.
 The amended agreement requires the Company to pay for 50% of the fixed costs (as defined in the amended agreement), as determined at the beginning of each calendar year.
-As of December 28, 2018, the Company had no remaining fixed cost commitments related to this agreement remaining for calendar year 2018.
 In January 2019, the fixed cost commitment was determined and approved by the dpiX board of directors to be \$14.7 million for calendar year 2019.
-The amended agreement will continue unless the ownership structure of dpiX changes (as defined in the amended agreement).
+As of March 29, 2019, the Company had \$11.0 million fixed cost commitments related to this agreement remaining for calendar year 2019.
+The amended agreement will continue unless the ownership structure of dpiX changes as provided in the amended agreement.